 Monitors and maintains one or more instructional laboratories and assists students in improving and developing reading, speech, and writing skills required to meet the demands of a college-level course of study through technical tutorial assistance in English fundamentals.

 Schedules and oversees the use of one or more instructional reading, speech, and/or writing skills laboratories by students, faculty, and staff.

 Explains to students the established instructional laboratory policies.

-Instructs students in the use and operation of a variety of equipment found in an instructional laboratory such as controlled readers, Language Master Machine, CD players, and computer assisted instruction software.
+Instructs students in the use and operation of a variety of equipment found in an instructional laboratory such as CD players and computer assisted instruction software.

 Schedules tutors as needed.

 Administers standardized tests to identify a student's achievement level and to diagnose needs related to the improvement of language skills.

 Scores tests and maintains statistical records of individual and group results and progress.

 Assists instructional staff by participating in the selection, adaptation, and development of study aids, organizing reference and resource materials, and providing observations of the problems encountered and progress being made by students using a laboratory as part of their educational program.

 Corrects and evaluates textbook assignments, workbook assignments, essays, written exercises, and reports associated with the improvement of a student's language skills.